AkshayShenoy19/Telecom-Churn/README.md

 In the telecom industry, customers are able to choose from multiple service providers and actively switch from one operator to another.
 In this highly competitive market, the telecommunications industry experiences an average of 15-25% annual churn rate.
 Given the fact that it costs 5-10 times more to acquire a new customer than to retain an existing one, customer retention has now become even more important than customer acquisition.
 For many incumbent operators, retaining high profitable customers is the number one business goal.

 To reduce customer churn, telecom companies need to predict which customers are at high risk of churn.
-Objective

-In this project, we will

-analyze customer-level data of a leading telecom firm, build predictive models to identify customers at high risk of churn and identify the main indicators of churn.
+Objective in this project, we will analyze customer-level data of a leading telecom firm,build predictive models to identify customers at high risk of churn and identify the main indicators of churn.

 Churn Definition
 This project is based on Indian and Southeast Asian market and fillowing Usage-based Churn definition will be used:

 Usage-based churn:Customers who have not done any usage, either incoming or outgoing - in terms of calls, internet etc. over a period of time.
 High Value Churn

 In the Indian and the southeast Asian market, approximately 80% of revenue comes from the top 20% customers (called high-value customers).
 Thus, if we can reduce churn of the high-value customers, we will be able to reduce significant revenue leakage.
 Data and Business Objective

-dataset: The dataset contains customer-level information for a span of four consecutive months - June, July, August and September.
+Dataset: The dataset contains customer-level information for a span of four consecutive months - June, July, August and September.
 The months are encoded as 6, 7, 8 and 9, respectively.

-business objective: is to predict the churn in the last (i.e. the ninth) month using the data (features) from the first three months.
+Business objective: is to predict the churn in the last (i.e. the ninth) month using the data (features) from the first three months.
 Understanding Customer Behaviour during Churn

 Customers usually do not decide to switch to another competitor instantly, but rather over a period of time (this is especially applicable to high-value customers).
 In churn prediction, we assume that there are three phases of customer lifecycle :